sglkbrk/MyGalleryService/README.md

 - **Database Integration**: Uses Entity Framework Core to interact with MySQL or SQL Server databases.
 - **API Documentation**: Exposes a full Swagger UI for easy exploration of API endpoints.
 - **Image Resizing**: Resize and process images dynamically using ImageSharp.
-- **Cloud Integration**: Images can be stored and retrieved from AWS S3 for scalable cloud storage.
 - **Test Coverage**: Includes unit tests for various service layers, using xUnit and Coverlet for code coverage.

 ## 🛠 Installation